 The following post contains affiliate links.
 By clicking on the links you are supporting my site and allowing me to continue to create free content.
 I promise, I only share products that I use and love!
 For more information please see my disclosure page.

-If your new to your Addi, be sure to check out my other blog post where I go over the BEST and the absolute worst yarns to use on your knitting machine.
+If you’re new to your Addi, be sure to check out my other blog post where I go over the BEST and the absolute worst yarns to use on your knitting machine.
 You can find that post here!

 One important thing to note is that you want to maintain a loose, consistent tension on the yarn for the entire hat.
 If your tension changes your hat will be very funny looking.
 Also if the tension is too tight then your hat will be much smaller than anticipated.

-For this tutorial I am using the following:
+For this tutorial, I am using the following:

 - Kingsize Addi Knitting Machine